agilira/metis/docs/DEPENDABOT.md

 # Dependabot Configuration

-This document describes the Dependabot configuration for the Metis project.
+This document describes the Dependabot configuration for Metis.

 ## Overview